How to write a book press release: Examples, templates & more

 - Can you include a fun, sassy fact that makes the author more engaging to their target audience?

 A centralized place for journalists to download high-quality images of the book is just good sense.
-They're more likely to cover a story when they don't have to hunt down the necessary elements and assets.
+They're more likely to cover a compelling story when they don't have to hunt down the necessary elements and assets.

 Prezly is fantastic for showcasing images because assets can be easily downloaded at their original high resolution – without cluttering up journalists' inboxes with massive image files.

-Who is carrying the book?
+Create a free press release with PrezlyWho is carrying the book?
 Where can people find the new book?
 Will it be available in physical stores, or online only?

 Links to all the best places to order the book reduce the friction between a customer's interest and their actually making a purchase.